Frequently Asked Questions - Adult Program

 • ordinary glasses, if you wear them (probably with strap)

-• loose fitting nylon parka that will fit over your life jacket, if the weather is damp, windy, or chill.
+• loose fitting nylon windbreaker that will fit over your life jacket, if the weather is damp, windy, or chill.

 • when the weather is rain, or going on a picnic sail, bring along a waterproof jacket (foul-weather gear).